-

 When you give your vehicle to the buyer, you must provide him or her with the following documents:

-- A properly assigned Certificate of Title, with a current odometer reading.
+- A properly assigned Certificate of Title that includes the odometer reading.

 The Missouri DOR requires that all residents report the sale of their motor vehicles within 30 days.
-This is done by submitting a completed Notice of Sale or Bill of Sale form to your nearest motor vehicle office.
+This is done by submitting a completed Notice of Sale or Transfer (Form 5049) or Bill of Sale form to your nearest motor vehicle office.

 Giving Your Vehicle as a Gift